How to Return to School With Diabetes?

 - Is carbohydrate information for school foods available?

-- Who will remind my child to eat his / her meals or snack (if applicable)?
+- Who will remind my child to eat their meals or snack (if applicable)?

-- An area to store items used to treat low blood glucose
+- Where to store items used to treat low blood glucose

-- An area to test blood glucose levels
+- Where to test blood glucose levels and talk about diabetes management as needed

 - A plan to report blood glucose results to you